-The science has never been clearer: flaxseed deserves to be top of the list of the world's most powerful medicinal foods.
-For just pennies a day it may protect against dozens of life-threatening health conditions.
+The science has never been clearer: flaxseed deserves to be top of the list of the world's most important medicinal foods.
+For just pennies a day it may protect against dozens of life-threatening health conditions

 What if there was a nutrient-packed super-food which costs pennies a day that can greatly reduce the risk of dying not only these, but dozens of other life-threatening conditions?
 Would you take it?
 The good news is there already is: welcome to the amazing nutritional/medicinal potential of flaxseed!

 70 Reasons To Consume Flaxseed Daily